The Cheapest Places to Travel Each Month of the Year in 2026

 What to expect: Mild temperatures between 40-50 F, fewer crowds at major attractions like Prague Castle, and incredibly affordable dining and beer.
 Perfect for exploring the historic Old Town without summer tourist masses.

-April: Charleston, South Carolina
+Cheapest Place to Travel in April: Charleston, South Carolina

 Image Credit: Deposit Photos